aldro61/microbiome-summer-school-2017/sections/basics/README.md

 * **Underfitting:** The model **performs poorly on the training set and on the testing set**.
 Results from using a model that is not complex enough to model that quantity of interest.

+This figure shows an example of underfitting (left) and overfitting (right):
 ![Alt text](./figures/over_under_fitting.png)
 Source: [http://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html](http://scikit-learn.org/stable/auto_examples/model_selection/plot_underfitting_overfitting.html)